pjbouchet/brs_uncertainty/README.md

 This repository contains R code accompanying the article:

-Bouchet PJ, Harris CM, Thomas L. Assessing the role of uncertainty in received sound levels for predicting behavioural responses of cetaceans exposed to naval sonar.
+Bouchet PJ, Harris CM, Thomas L. Assessing the role of sampling uncertainty for predicting behavioural responses of tagged cetaceans exposed to naval sonar.
+Frontiers in Marine Science.

 #### Further details